 Family nurse practitioners are advanced practice nurses who provide primary health care for individuals, groups, and communities across the lifespan.
 The Family Nurse Practitioner clinical track prepares nurses for comprehensive primary health care careers.
 The curriculum provides the basis to practice community-based advanced nursing with children and adults within a family context.
 The program’s emphasis is on health promotion across the lifespan, as well as the diagnosis and management of acute and chronic health problems.

 Students are placed in a variety of clinical settings.
-Collaborative care with other health care providers is integrated throughout the program.
+Collaborative care with other healthcare providers is integrated throughout the program.
 Graduates are eligible for national certification through the American Nurses Credentialing Center (ANCC) and the American Association of Nurse Practitioners (AANP).

-Progression in advanced practice nursing tracks requires supervised and precepted experience in specialized clinical settings.
-Students admitted to advance practice nursing tracks are advised that you may be required to travel to clinical sites for these experiences, and if you are unable to do so, your progress in the curriculum will be delayed.
+Progression in advanced practice nursing tracks requires supervised and precepted experience in specialized clinical settings throughout the semester in Florida.
+Students admitted to progressive practice nursing tracks are advised that they may be required to travel to clinical sites within Florida for these experiences.
+If unable to do so, progress in the curriculum will be delayed.